ac87/GoogleAssistantWindows/README.md

 First attempt at getting the Google Assistant SDK in a C# WPF application.
 Created mostly on Windows having never used gRPC or OAuth before.
 Its not pretty but its marginally nicer than installing Python and using Google's example.

+Comprises of
+- Tiny UI to login / Show the logged in user
+- Minimise to Tray
+- Global Keyboard shortcut for activation - Ctrl+Alt+G

 ## Building

 1. Clone the repo (optionally with submodules)